Signs of generalised anxiety in children

 If your child is aged 5 years or older, they can talk with a counsellor at Kids Helpline by calling 1800 551 800 or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.

 Financial support for children with anxiety

 To get these rebates, your child will need a Mental Health Treatment Plan from a GP (this covers the services your child needs and the goals of the treatment) or a referral from a psychiatrist or paediatrician.

 Generalised anxiety disorder

-About 5-6% of children develop generalised anxiety disorder – this is when children worry uncontrollably and experience distress as a result.
-They might also find it very hard to do normal, everyday activities.
+Some children develop generalised anxiety disorder.
+This is when children worry uncontrollably and experience distress as a result.
+They might also find it very hard to do everyday activities.

 It’s common for children to have times when they worry a lot.
-If the constant worrying goes on for longer than six months, it’s worth seeking help.
+If the constant worrying goes on for longer than 6 months, it’s important to seek help.